tarkah/lazystream/README.md

 SUBCOMMANDS:
-    select      Select stream link via command line generate    Generate an xmltv and/or playlist formatted output for all games record      Record a game, requires StreamLink
+    select      Select stream link via command line generate    Generate an xmltv and/or playlist formatted output for all games play        Play a game with VLC, requires StreamLink and VLC record      Record a game, requires StreamLink
     cast        Cast a game, requires StreamLink and VLC help        Prints this message or the help of the given subcommand(s)